- System requirements

 - Next step

-To install and run Flutter, your development environment must meet these minimum requirements:
+To install and run Flutter, your Linux development environment needs to meet these minimum requirements:

-- Disk Space: 600 MB (does not include disk space for IDE/tools).
+- Disk Space: At least 1.6 GB (excluding disk space for IDE/tools).

 libglu1-mesaon Ubuntu/Debian and